brucebiotech/dbu/README.md

                  `-------------------------------------------------------'

 ```
+To use dbu, add a SAML21 CPU and a USB connector to your development board and provide a method of bootstrapping the dbu firmware into the SAML21.
+(This repository includes a low-cost edge connector based adaptor as a [bootstrap option](https://github.com/brucebiotech/dbu/blob/main/hardware/README.md#dbu-bootstrap).)

+## Additional features

 The dbu software also implements a cmsis-dap vendor extension to control power delivery to the target.

 It also supports the cmsis-dap UART commands to tunnel a uart debug message stream over the cmsis-dap HID interface.
 In other words dbu enables support for printf debugging of each target CPU over a single USB connection.

 Follow these links for more information including instructions on building the software and hardware.

+## The detail

 [Building the software](https://github.com/brucebiotech/dbu/blob/main/software/README.md)